What is urea and why does it work amazing on cracked skin

 When it is applied to the skin as a product, it penetrates the stratum corneum, where it absorbs and retains water, which increases the capacity of the skin to hold moisture and rehydrate.-The Naked Chemist

 - It regulates our skin’s moisture content

-- Urea is hygroscopic, which means it is able to bind moisture on to the outermost layer of our skin
+- Urea is hygroscopic, which means it can bind moisture on to the outermost layer of our skin

 - It’s the perfect treatment for dry skin because it has anti-itch and anti-microbial properties

 - It is also keratolytic, meaning it breaks down the connections between dead skin cells, naturally exfoliating our skin, smoothing the surface

 What is Urea?

 The urea contained in lotion is created synthetically in labs from ingredients such as ammonia and carbon dioxide.

 Why are there different strengths?